silshack/spring2016/_posts/JayYang95/2016-04-21-ProjectUpdate2.md

  - [ ] Restart function
  - [ ] Beating a level restarts the game with updated gamesettings (more enemies, more difficult)
  - [ ] Make "Help" button print something helpful

+Stretch goals:

+ - [ ] Improve enemy random movement
+ - [ ] Power ups

+Possible changes:

+ - [ ] Spawn each enemy in set location rather than at random